-Step 3: Supervisor meets and responds directly to you in writing, within 15 working days of receiving the written grievance.
+Step 3: The supervisor meets and responds directly to you in writing, within 15 working days of receiving the written grievance.

-Step 4: If the concern is not resolved at Step 3, you may file a written appeal with the Executive Director or Associate Executive Director in Immokalee within 5 working days of receiving STEP 3 response.
+Step 4: If the concern is not resolved at Step 3, you may file a written appeal with the Executive Director or Associate Executive Director (ED) or Associate Executive Director (AED) in Immokalee within 5 working days of receiving the STEP 3 response.
+The appeal should be sent to the Human Resources Department and an HR member will be sure to submit your appeal to the ED or AED.
 The Director will meet and respond directly to you, in writing, within 20 working days of receiving the written appeal.

-Step 5: If not resolved, you may file an appeal with the Personnel Committee of the Board of Directors in Immokalee within 10 working days receiving the response from the Director.
+Step 5: If not resolved, you may file an appeal with the Personnel Committee of the Board of Directors of

+Your grievance should be sent to the Rollason Center in Immokalee within 10 working days of receiving a response from the Executive Director or Associate Executive Director.
+The hearing will be informally conducted and evidence shall be relevant to the case at hand.
+The Committee has the right to call its own witnesses.
 The Committee will meet with you within 30 working days of receiving the written appeal and will send a written response directly to you after the meeting.
 This is the final response and the case will be closed.